 Often, a ceramic coating that has been clayed will look super swirled.
 This is because the clay itself, and any contaminants it picks up will be rubbed along the coating inflicting damage.
 It can look pretty hideous, particularly in direct sunlight.

-You should only ever use a clay bar on a ceramic coating when you are intending to remove it completely.
+You should only ever use a clay bar on a ceramic coating if you are intending to remove it completely.
 Otherwise, you’ll be causing more harm than good.

 Claying Isn’t Usually Necessary on a Coated Car